oasis-tcs/odata-specs/README.md

 ## How to view the documents

+Documents are generated from a Markdown source using Node.js modules described [here](lib).

 To view mathematical formulas, install pandoc as explained in the section on [Document Conventions](odata-data-aggregation-ext/1%20Introduction.md).
 This is invoked by the Node.js module [`lib/pandoc.js`](lib/pandoc.js).

 Clone this repository, run `npm install` and `npm start` to start a Node.js server and access the HTML pages at, for example, `http://localhost:8080/odata-data-aggregation-ext` (see [`lib/server.js`](lib/server.js)).